RabadanLab/ViromeOfManhattan/README.md

 **Workflow**

-The Pandora pipeline is organized into 5 main steps.
-The steps are:
+The Pandora pipeline is organized into the following steps:

-1. Analysis of T-cell receptor sequences via [MiTCR](http://www.nature.com/nmeth/journal/v10/n9/full/nmeth.2555.html) (not default)
-2. Removal of host (non-pathogen) reads
+1. Removal of host (non-pathogen) reads
-3. Assembly of remaining reads
+2. Assembly of remaining reads
-4. Blasting of the assembled contigs
+3. Blasting of the assembled contigs
-5. ORF discovery
+4. ORF discovery

 **Usage Examples**